Godot04/Cub3D/README.md

 - Move through the map without walking through walls
 - Use the textures and colors defined in the `.cub` file
 - Navigate the environment from a first-person perspective
-- Optionally inspect the minimap when the project is built with the bonus flag

 ### Controls